 - Turn out onto a floured surface and knead until smooth and elastic.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Punch dough down; divide into 3 equal parts.
+- Punch dough down; divide into three equal parts.
 On a lightly floured surface, roll each part into a 15x6-in. rectangle.
 Place on greased baking sheets.
-With a scissors, make 2-in. cuts at 1/2-in. intervals on the long sides of rectangle.
+With a scissors, make 2-in. cuts at 1/2-in. intervals on the long sides of each rectangle.
 Combine apricots and cherries; spread one-third of the mixture down the center of each rectangle.

 - Crisscross strips over filling.
 Stretch dough to 22 in. and curve to form cane.
 Let rise until doubled, about 45 minutes.